From Sega Retro

-In the Fall of 1990, Technopop founder Randel Reiss was approached by Sega of America’s VP of Product Development Ken Balthaser about creating a sample game for the still-young Sega Genesis whose code could be distributed to interested developers.
-As Reiss was the first American outside of Sega to develop for the 16-bit platform, his experience could greatly aid in Sega of America’s kickstarting of the American game development market.
+In the Fall of 1990, Technopop founder Randel Reiss was approached by Sega of America’s VP of Product Development Ken Balthaser about creating a sample game for the still-young Sega Genesis, whose code could be distributed to interested third-party developers.
+As Reiss would be the first American outside of Sega to develop for the 16-bit platform, his experience could greatly aid in Sega of America’s kickstarting of the American game development market.
 Thankfully, he accepted.

-Choosing to recreate one of his favorite games, 1962’s Spacewar!, he began with significantly limited documentation of the console, and only Technopop’s self-developed and rudimentary development tools.
+Choosing to recreate one of his favorite games - 1962’s Spacewar! - his first challenge became addressing the significantly-limited Mega Drive technical documentation he was provided, and with only Technopop’s self-developed and rudimentary development tools at his disposal.
 In the span of only ten days, Reiss was able to fully program Ship with a Sega logo, title screen, detailed menus, sprite rotation and scaling, and two-player gameplay.
-The title screen was sourced from conceptual artist Gary Jones, and sounds effects created by Reiss verbalizing them into his computer’s microphone.
+The title screen was sourced from conceptual artist Gary Jones, and sound effects were created by Reiss verbalizing them into his computer’s microphone.

-Two early builds of the game have been preserved.
+Two copies of Ship have since been preserved.
 The first was compiled from the originally-distributed source code, unearthed by drx of Hidden-Palace.org on September 24, 2007 as part of the release of GEMS 2.5.
-The second was dumped from the actual cartridge itself.
-Having eventually reached YouTuber Modern Vintage Gamer, it was finally preserved on December 21, 2020, with Reiss later confirming the cartridge’s authenticity.
+The second was dumped from the actual cartridge itself - discovered sometime in 2020 by Redditor executiveburrito, it eventually reached YouTuber Modern Vintage Gamer and was finally preserved on December 21, 2020 (with Randel Reiss himself confirming the cartridge’s authenticity).